dinki/View-Assist/View Assist custom sentences/Play Music with Music Assistant/README.md

   * View: [Music view](https://raw.githubusercontent.com/dinki/View-Assist/main/View%20Assist%20dashboard%20and%20views/views/music/music.yaml)  See this [video](https://www.youtube.com/watch?v=QmWDNtikHaU) for installation procedure
   * The recently added musicplayer_device must be added to your View Assistant device configuration as explained in the [Satellite Custom Device Configuration](https://github.com/dinki/View-Assist/wiki/View-Assist-device-configuration#satellite-custom-device-configuration) portion of the wiki.
 This should be a Music Assistant player device.
 Typically these will be named the same as your mediaplayer_device but with a _2 on the end

+## Changelog

+v 1.0.0 Initial release
+v 1.0.1 Move change view to beginning of sequences and change default view values to the correct one